 An overflowing inbox.
 Distracting notifications all day long.
-Important emails slipping through the cracks.
+The urgent burying the important.

-Many of us have an inbox that looks like that.
+Most of us have an inbox that looks like this.
 It's stressful.
 It's disorganized.
-And it may be holding us back, letting our team down, and causing us to miss both communication and opportunities.
+And it’s holding us back, letting our team down, and causing us to miss important opportunities.

 What is the Inbox Zero Method?